Fire & Rescue

 paid, equipment arrives on station, computer systems are working and your questions are answered.
 Everyone who works for East Sussex Fire & Rescue Service contributes towards our vision of ‘Achieving safer & more sustainable communities’

-Our Service operates from 24 Community Fire Stations, a Training Centre, Vehicle Workshops and our Headquarters in Eastbourne.
+Our Service operates from 24 Community Fire Stations, a Control Centre, a Training Centre, Vehicle Workshops and our Headquarters in Eastbourne.
 Our staffing comprises:

 Management, Property Management, Human Resources and Occupational Health, Learning & Development, Finance, Procurement and Insurance Services and Business Administration Services.
 The Service provides its operational response service from:

-- 6 shift fire stations – crewed 24 hours a day by wholetime firefighters plus one retained appliance at The Ridge Fire Station
+• 6 shift fire stations – crewed 24 hours a day by wholetime firefighters

 Information on Eastbourne Fire Station

-Wholetime firefighters at Eastbourne crew two pumping appliances, one aerial ladder platform and a national response vehicle 24 hours a day, 7 days a week.
+Wholetime firefighters at Eastbourne crew an Aerial Rescue Pump, a pumping appliance and a national response vehicle 24 hours a day, 7 days a week.